 The word “Cajun” originates from the term “les Acadians,” which was used to describe French colonists who settled in the Acadia region of Canada which consisted of present-day New Brunswick, Prince Edward Island and Nova Scotia.
 With the British Conquest of Acadia in the early 1700s, the Acadians were forcibly removed from their home in what become known as Le Grand Derangement, or the Great Upheaval.
 Many Acadians eventually settled in the swampy region of Louisiana that is today known as Acadiana.
 Actually, four regions of south Louisiana were settled by the Cajuns, each with different resources and influences.
 Those distinct areas are the levees and bayous (Lafourche and Teche), prairies (Attakapas Indian land), swamplands (Atchafalaya Basin), and coastal marshes (New Orleans area and Houma).

 The Acadians were an extremely resourceful people who combined the flatlands, bayous, and wild game of South Louisiana with its proximity to the Gulf of Mexico to create a truly unique local cuisine.
-While many Acadiana residents today have Native American, German, French, or Italian roots, among others (which have all influence Louisiana Cuisine in the their own ways), their way of life is strongly influenced by the Cajun culture.
+While many Acadiana residents today have Native American, German, French, or Italian roots, among others (which have all influence Louisiana Cuisine in their own ways), their way of life is strongly influenced by the Cajun culture.
 Along with its food, this rural area of Louisiana is famous for its Cajun French music and language.
 With no access to modern-day luxuries like refrigerators, early Cajuns learned to make use of every part of a slaughtered animal.
 When a pig is butchered the event is called a “boucherie.”
 Boudin, a type of Cajun sausage which consists of pork meat, rice, and seasoning stuffed into a casing, also commonly contains pig liver for a little extra flavor.
 Tasso and Andouille are two other Cajun pork products that use salts and smoke as preservatives.
 Cajun food is famous for being very well seasoned which is sometimes misunderstood as spicy.
 Seasoning is one of the most important parts of Cajun cooking, and that comes from much more than a heavy helping of cayenne pepper.
 Most dishes begin with a medley of vegetables based on the French mirepoix.
 “The holy trinity of Cajun cuisine” utilizes onion, celery, and bell pepper (rather than carrots) to provide a flavor base for many dishes.
 Garlic is never far away from any stove, either.
 Paprika, thyme, file (ground sassafras leaves), parsley, green onions, and much more are also very common ingredients in Cajun kitchens.

 The term “Creole” describes the population of people who were born to settlers in French colonial Louisiana, specifically in New Orleans.
-In the 18th century Creoles consisted of the descendants of the French and Spanish upper class that ruled the city.
+In the 18th century, Creoles consisted of the descendants of the French and Spanish upper class that ruled the city.
 Over the years the term Creole grew to include native-born slaves of African descent as well as free people of color.
 Typically, the term “French Creole” described someone of European ancestry born in the colony and the term “Louisiana Creole” described someone of mixed racial ancestry.

 Like the people, Creole food is a blend of the various cultures of New Orleans including Italian, Spanish, African, German, Caribbean, Native American, and Portuguese, to name a few.
-Creole cuisine is thought of as a little higher brow or aristocratic compare to Cajun.
+Creole cuisine is thought of as a little higher brow or aristocratic compared to Cajun.
 Traditionally, slaves in the kitchens of well-to-do members of society prepared the food.
 Due to the abundance of time and resources, the dishes consisted of an array of spices from various regions and creamy soups and sauces.
 A remoulade sauce, for example, which consists of nearly a dozen ingredients, would not typically be found in Cajun kitchens.
 Creole cuisine has a bit more variety, because of the easier access Creoles had to exotic ingredients and the wide mix of cultures that contributed to the cuisine.
 That’s why you find tomatoes in Creole jambalaya and not in Cajun jambalaya or why a lot of times you find a Creole roux made with butter and flour while a Cajun roux is made with oil and flour.

 The only place to get true Creole and Cajun food is in Louisiana, or at least in someone from Louisiana’s kitchen.
 However, if traveling down South isn’t in the cards, now you know a few tips that can help you determine if a dish is close to being authentically Cajun or Creole.
 Luckily, Louisiana is the one place where true Cajun and Creole food will never stray far away from its roots.
 With each new generation of Louisianans, there is a vested interest in history and culture and a proud new set of parents.
 There is no one better suited to ensure that Louisiana food adheres to its traditions and reputations.
 It’s a good thing there are over 4.4 million people fit for the job.